Frequently Asked Questions for Clinicians

 How does Lucid keep user’s data secure?

-Technical controls: We store all data securely using trusted services like Amazon Web Services (AWS).
-Each user is given a unique, anonymous ID to protect their identity.
-All patient data is encrypted while it is being sent or stored, ensuring it stays safe.
-Additionally, we have strict access controls in place, so only authorized individuals can view the data.
+Technically: We store data securely using trusted services like Amazon Web Services (AWS).
+Each user is given a unique, anonymous ID.
+All data are encrypted while it is being sent or stored.
+Only authorized individuals can view the data.

 Users are in control.
-The Lucid app explicitly states what data we are gathering and why.
-Users must opt in to data sharing; they have full control of whether or not to integrate with and share passively collected data like Apple Health.
-Users can stop sharing at any time.
+The app explicitly states what data we are gathering and why.
+Users must opt in to data sharing; they have full control and can stop sharing at any time.
+If a patient’s device is stolen, they can request a remote wipe out of all their data.

 Clinically, we have implemented controls for clinician report access (discussed above), including authentication.